New Venture Gear 4500 transmission

-The New Venture Gear 4500, commonly called NV4500, is a 5-speed manual transmission manufactured by New Venture Gear and used in General Motors and Chrysler products from 1991 to 2007.
+The New Venture Gear 4500, colloquially known as NV4500, is a 5-speed manual transmission manufactured by New Venture Gear and used in General Motors and Chrysler products from 1991 to 2007.

-The NV4500 is a very popular 5-speed manual conversion and upgrade transmission in light trucks and SUVs including Toyota, Ford, Jeep, General Motors, and Dodge.
+The NV4500 is used in light trucks and SUVs including Toyota, Ford, Jeep, General Motors, and Dodge.
 Commercially produced adapters are available to mate this transmission with many different engines and transfer cases.

-There were many subtle changes during the production of this transmission, but the main two variations were:

-NV4500LD: Used in GM gas and diesel applications, and Dodge V8 gas applications.

-NV4500HD: Used in Dodge light duty trucks with the Cummins Turbo Diesel and the V10 Magnum gas engine.
+The main two variations were the NV4500LD, used in GM gas and Dodge diesel applications, and the NV4500HD, used in Dodge light duty trucks with the Cummins Turbo Diesel and the V10 Magnum gas engine.